United Nations Principles for Responsible Management Education (PRME)

 We have an impressive research output across a range of disciplines, with corporate responsibility and sustainability a unifying theme across research fields with staff specialising in research related to:

 - Corporate social responsibility, governance and business ethics

 - Environmental and resource economics

-As a member business school, we are required to regularly share information on the progress made in implementing the PRME through a Sharing Information on Progress (SIP) report.
+As a PRME member, we are required to regularly share information on the progress made in implementing PRME through a Sharing Information on Progress (SIP) report.
 The report is shared amongst the PRME community so that PRME signatories can learn about La Trobe Business School’s achievements and programs that advocate the six PRME principles.
 The report submission can be downloaded below.